Lucus16/Chaotic-Assembler/README.md

 You can also pass the input and output file as arguments from the command line, like so:

 assembler.py inputfile.dasm outputfile.bin

+Also try this for some other options:

+assembler.py -h